 The caseworker’s objective is to meet with at least three (3) individuals each Tuesday at Precinct 7.
 However, completing a Protective Order Application for one (1) victim can take two (2) hours or more.
-Therefore, in order to expedite this process, deputies with the Pct.
+Therefore, to expedite this process, deputies with the Pct.
 7 Crime Victim’s Assistance Unit will first determine if individuals qualify for the program.
 However, applicants always have the option to call the DA’s Office directly to request an appointment at their current location (temporary), 2221 West Loop South Ste.
 101 Houston, TX 77027.
 The phone number is 713-274-0212.

 What are the requirements for a Final Protective Order?

-In order to receive a Final Protective Order, the petitioner must show, “Family violence has occurred and is likely to occur in the future”.*
+To receive a Final Protective Order, the petitioner must show, “Family violence has occurred and is likely to occur in the future”.*